Fibronectin: A Cell Adhesion and Blood Clotting Protein

 The advantage of knowing that a premature delivery is imminent is that corticosteroids can be given to the mother to improve the lung function of her immature fetus.
 Medication can also be given to reduce the chance of a preterm labor.

 Studying fibronectin is an important endeavor.
 Fibronectin influences vital aspects of cell biology, which in turn influences our body's functions.
-It's also very important in preventing blood loss and in wound healing.
+It's also important in preventing blood loss and in wound healing.

 Scientists are discovering an increasing number of functions of both fibronectin and the extracellular matrix.
 They are far more important than was once realized.
-Studying fibronectin's structure and learning what the protein does should help researchers discover its role in both health and disease.
+Studying fibronectin's structure and discovering what the protein does should help researchers discover its role in both health and disease.

 © 2013 Linda Crampton